-We’re hearing lots about our pollinators these days and the importance of avoiding pesticides, buying organic when feasible and minimizing bare expanses on our properties.
+We’re hearing a lot about our pollinators these days and the importance of avoiding pesticides, buying organic when feasible and minimizing bare expanses on our properties.

-I’m all for some lawn to walk and play on but I also know how important it is to include flower beds, veggie gardens as well as trees and shrubs.
-The larger the property the more opportunity there is to increase this biodiversity.
-These plants (and their visitors) can add to our garden’s beauty, too!
+I’m all for some lawn to walk and play on but I also know how important it is to include flower beds, veggie gardens as well as trees and shrubs in your backyard.
+The larger the property, the more opportunity there is to increase this biodiversity.
+These plants (and their visitors) can add to your garden’s beauty, too!

 See which ones might suit your garden and visual appeal.
 As you look, notice how the different shapes suit different pollinators – for the size or ability to access the pollen and nectar.

 Spring is a great time for many of our shrubs like Wild Plum and Apple that sport pretty blooms.
 Some smell lovely and all are a great food source for those pollinators that emerge at this time and are in need of food.

 By the time summer arrives there is an increase of pollinators including more butterflies that are emerging from their dormant state or returning from their overwintering sites (as with Monarch Butterflies).
 Hummingbirds, too, are now back in many parts of the country although some warmer areas like British Columbia are fortunate to have them pretty much year round!